-Michelle I. Gawerc is an Assistant Professor of Sociology and Global Studies at Loyola University Maryland.
+Michelle I. Gawerc is an Associate Professor of Sociology at Loyola University Maryland.
 She is the author of Prefiguring Peace: Israeli-Palestinian Peace-building Partnerships (Rowman and Littlefield, 2010), a study of peacebuilding among Israeli and Palestinian youths.
 Gawerc has also published several articles including: “Peacebuilding: Theoretical and Concrete Perspectives” in Peace and Change: A Peace Journal and “The Al-Aksa Intifada: Revealing the Chasm” (with Alan Dowty) in Middle East Review of International Affairs.
 She is the recipient of a number of honors and awards, including a United States-Israel Educational Foundation Fulbright Fellowship, a Graduate Research Fellowship from Harvard Law School's Program on Negotiation, and a United Nations Memorial Fellowship Award from the American Sociological Association's Peace War and Social Conflict Section.
 Gawerc’s intellectual work has been driven by her dedication to peace, justice, and understanding.
 In the last fifteen years, she has been involved as a facilitator in Israeli-Palestinian dialogue with teachers and high school students in Israel-Palestine, in German-Polish-Jewish dialogue with young adults in Osweicim (Auschwitz), Poland, and in diversity dialogues with university and secondary school students in the United States.

 Adria D. Goodson, Ph.D.
 2006

-Adria Goodson is the Chief Program Officer and Chief Learning Officer for Hunt Alternatives Fund.
+Adria Goodson is the Deputy Director and Chief Learning Officer for Hunt Alternatives Fund.
 She manages the “Prime Movers: Cultivating Social Capital” program and supervises the other domestic program teams, including ARTWorks for Kids, Demand Abolition, and Political Parity.
 Adria’s parents, who were active in the black civil rights movement, seeded her interest in social movements.
 This interest intensified into a lifetime passion through her Jesuit high school education, and her volunteer involvement with the Catholic Archdiocese of Chicago’s anti-racism efforts and Industrial Areas Foundation mobilization efforts.
 Over the course of her career, Adria has worked with foundations and nonprofits to help them strategically support leaders who are seeking to create a more just society and world.
 She has worked with the Robert Wood Johnson Foundation’s After School Project, The Hestia Fund, Resource Generation, and the Boston College Media Research and Action Project.